Helpful tips on how to reduce problems in your home caused by

 Effects of excessive condensation

 If moisture has been present for a long time or condensation is excessive, mould may have begun to grow.
 If left untreated, mould will spread so it must be treated as soon as you see it.
-Mould can worsen existing respiratory problems, including asthma and bronchitis so it’s important you do this.
+Mould can worsen existing respiratory problems, including asthma and bronchitis, so it’s important you do this.

 First steps to removing mould

-Make sure that you follow the instructions for its safe use.
-These fungicidal washes are often available at local supermarkets.
+Make sure you follow the instructions for its safe use.

-You’ll need to have any clothes with mildew marks dry-cleaned and shampoo any affected carpets.
+Dedicated mould cleaners are available at local supermarkets.
 Do not try to remove mould by using a brush or vacuum cleaner.

 Ventilating your property

 All properties will have some form of ventilation to help remove moist air and replace it with fresh air from outside.
-Ventilation is designed to keep your home fresh, healthy and comfortable.
-It’s typically installed as:

 Extractor fans